codecakes/codecakes/README.md

 I am a Software Engineer, particularly been working in the SaaS market for couple of years.
 I enjoy python, elixir, javascript, kotlin, little bit of C.
 My interests are in Data & ML Engineering, particularly how to realize supervised models.
 I enjoy building data driven solutions.

 Please enjoy my self-portrait for your leisure.
+When you're done, get to the [gist of it here](https://gist.github.com/codecakes)

 ```txt                               .